-If a staff member shall observe symptoms consistent with COVID 19 or becomes aware that an individual who has spent time in a district facility tests positive for COVID-19, communication will be as follows: staff member to the school nurse, school nurse to the building administration, building administration to Central Office, Central Office to the local health department.
+If a staff member shall observe symptoms consistent with COVID 19 or becomes aware that an individual who has spent time in a district facility tests positive for COVID-19, communication will be from the staff member to a member of the Pandemic Response team who will then notify Central Office and the Local Health Department.
 The district will assist the local health department with contract tracing by identifying cohorts and groups that the individuals were in close contact with.